The Many Modes of Richard Armitage Fans

 This piece was originally titled ‘I Think Therefore I Am a Great Actor II,’ but my need for cuteness has waned, and in its place is an overwhelming desire to be understood.
 The need is so great that it’s also contributed to this post being tardy, and I began drafting it a couple of months ago!
 Actually, the post has been brewing from the day I started this blog.
 No, before that.

 I knew fairly early on what overwhelmed me about RA’s portrayals, but the language to explain it has eluded me; otherwise, I would have explained already.
-My stumbling block is not in finding some words so much as it is in wishing to use words that have an inflammatory nature.
+My stumbling block is not in finding some words so much as it is in wishing to use words that have no inflammatory nature.
 If my ability to handle words were better, then I could deal with the dangerous ones while curtailing the seemingly endless qualifiers.

 In case it wasn’t obvious in the last post, the drug I keep taking is the reality created by Richard Armitage’s characters.
 I would say truth, but people trip on the word truth.
 Maybe because it’s often assumed to be the sum of all truth instead of just a truth.
 That does seem to be the inference from a significant number of people when the word appears.
 And perhaps it is such an important aspect of our lives, it rightly deserves that reaction.
 To be clear, I do have a definite view of the source of the truth, but it has such a richness and depth, I could never sum it up.
 It’s not that simple.